Caseyzhang1/Lab5/Lab5.md

     ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
     ## generated.

-# Note that for this lab you will assume assumptions are met, but for your own dataset, you should always check assumptions first
+# Note that for this lab you will assume assumptions are met, but for your own dataset, you should always check assumptions first (Not for this lab, but for the data anlaysis project you should check your assumptions)

 # How to conduct planned contrasts?

-## Step 1: Recode 2x2 into 1x4
+## Step 1: Recode 2x2 (greek\*gender) into 1x4 (non-greek women, greek women, non-greek men, greek men)

 ``` r
 lab5$Group <- ifelse(lab5$Gender == "Women" & lab5$Greek == "Yes", "Greek Women",